malibutom27/Wind-Turbine-Solar-Panel-Controller/README.md

 # Wind-Turbine-Solar-Panel-Controller
-Controller that monitor power from wind turbine and solar panels, and regulates inverter accordingly
+Controller that monitors power from wind turbine and solar panels, and regulates inverter accordingly

 This unit is controlled by a raspberry pi model 3 plus computer It is programmed in python